Observatory-Sciences/aravis-detector/docs/user/tutorials/tools.md

-│ --arm     -a                 start saving frames                             │ │ --stop    -off               stop saving frames                              │ │ --disarm  -da                stop saving frames                              │ │ --file    -f        TEXT     saving file name [default: None]                │ │ --path    -p        TEXT     path to the directory [default: None]           │ │ --num     -n        INTEGER  number of files to save [default: None]         │ │ --help                       Show this message and exit.                     │ ╰──────────────────────────────────────────────────────────────────────────────╯
+│ --arm     -a                 start saving frames                             │ │ --stop    -off               stop saving frames                              │ │ --disarm  -da                stop saving frames                              │ │ --file    -f        TEXT     saving file name [default: run_]                │ │ --path    -p        TEXT     path to the directory [default: config]         │ │ --num     -n        INTEGER  number of files to save [default: None]         │ │ --help                       Show this message and exit.                     │ ╰──────────────────────────────────────────────────────────────────────────────╯

 ```

+The file name defaults to a string value of the form "run_<time stamp\>" and the path and file number default to the values specified in the config file.

 ### Settings and custom commands

-Arvcli uses a config.yml file to store the ip address and port of the odin server as well as default values.
-This file can be edited directly (and this is encouraged) but the user can also change the ip address and port using the ```--ip``` and ```-port``` commands.
+Arvcli uses a config.yml file to store the IP address and port of the odin-control server as well as default values.
+This file can be edited directly (and this is encouraged) but the user can also change the IP address and port using the ```--ip``` and ```-port``` commands.

 Additionally, the ```http``` command can be used to send direct put/get requests to the odin server: